vepo/vepo.github.io/_posts/2020-01-10-12-47-30-algorithms-an-introduction.md

 ## Characteristics

 An algorithm is a recipe, but a recipe is not an algorithm.
 Why?
-You can undestand a recipe, but a computer cannot!
+You can understand a recipe, but a computer cannot!
 You are much smarter than a computer.

 To be an algorithm, a set of rules must have the following features